-10. Create impact by painting cabinets in a vibrant color
+16. Create impact by painting cabinets in a vibrant color

 If you're lucky enough to have lots of natural light in your small cottage kitchen, such as in this Plankbridge shepherd's hut kitchen, then you can afford to be color confident with cabinetry.
 This vibrant green brings a playful touch to a classic shaker design.

-11. Install some wall hooks
+17. Install some wall hooks

 Wall hooks will keep surfaces clutter-free and helpful for hanging pans, kitchen essentials and textiles when base cabinet space is limited.
-However they also help create that homely feel that we all love about a small cottage kitchen, opting for vintage wall hooks will help create that sort after mix of old and new.
+However they also help create that homey feel that we all love about a small cottage kitchen, opting for vintage wall hooks will help create that sort after mix of old and new.

-12. Choose a paint color to complement original features
+18. Choose a paint color to complement original features

 When it comes to choosing a color for a small cottage kitchen Ruth Mottershead, creative director of Little Greene advises: 'It’s important to consider the colors that already exist within the space, be that furniture, flooring or furnishings, these elements should be included as colors within your palette to draw out the style you wish to follow.
 Are there architectural features or areas of interest to draw attention to?
 Color is a fantastic way to highlight these features or brighten gloomy corners.'

-13. Add a pulley dryer
+19. Add a pulley dryer

-Add hooks to your laundry rack and it can also double up as a place to hand pots and utensils, in fact, anything!
-A common sight before the days of washing dryers, a pulley maid will give your small cottage kitchen a homely, vintage feel.
+Add hooks to your laundry rack and it can also double up as a place to hang pots and utensils, in fact, anything!
+A common sight before the days of washing dryers, a pulley maid will give your small cottage kitchen a homey, vintage feel.

-14. Add in high shelves to display collectables
+20. Add in high shelves to display collectables

 In small cottage kitchens you have to make use of every nook and cranny.
 Often the focal point of a small cottage kitchen, above the Aga is a brilliant place to add in a wall shelf and showcase those cherished ceramics that make your space feel so quaint and homely.